Cindy Rodriguez Singh

-Cindy Rodriguez Singh (born January 30, 1985) is an American woman indicted on charges of murdering her five-year-old son Noel Rodriguez-Alvarez.
+Cindy Rodriguez Singh (born January 30, 1985) is an American former fugitive indicted on charges of murdering her six-year-old son Noel Rodriguez-Alvarez.
 On July 1, 2025, she was added to the FBI Ten Most Wanted Fugitives list, wanted for capital murder and unlawful flight.
 Authorities speculated that she may have traveled to either India or Mexico.

-The FBI announced her capture on August 20, 2025, in India.
+The FBI announced her capture on August 20, 2025, in New Delhi, India.
 She was extradited to the United States and held in jail on a ten-million-dollar bond.

 Background

 Cindy Rodriguez Singh gave birth to Noel Angel Rodriguez-Alvarez on February 2, 2017.
 Noel was born premature and had several physical and developmental disabilities, including visual impairment, a limp, speech delay, esotropia and chronic lung disease, which required regular treatment.
 Rodriguez Singh reportedly shunned her son as "evil" and "possessed by a demon".
 She was alleged to have abused Rodriguez-Alvarez by depriving him of water and food to avoid having to change his diaper.
 Rodriguez Singh was known to beat her son with a set of keys when she caught him drinking water.

 In 2020, Rodriguez Singh was sentenced to a ten-year probation, following a conviction for a repeat offense of driving while intoxicated after she crashed her car into a pole while driving with two of her children.
 Between 2020 and December 2021, three of her children, including Rodriguez-Alvarez, were put in a foster family before being returned to Rodriguez Singh.
 Three other children remained with their grandparents.

 By fall 2022, Rodriguez-Alvarez had not been entered into compulsory schooling and lapsed scheduled doctor's appointments beginning July 2022.
 His mother had once asked an acquaintance to "borrow" their child for a medical visit during this time.